ours-blanc-g/firebase_push_notification/README.md

 # firebase_push_notification
-Sample of receiving push notifications
+An app that just receives push notifications from Firebase